java-brain/OCP-notes/README.md

     fine

 - Although not needed for the exam, keep in mind what you can't do with generics (listed on page 113, "Real World Scenario")

+- Collections written without generics are also known as "raw collections".

 <!-- Parking lot -->
 - Revisit "Handling Mutable Objects in the Constructors of Immutable Objects" from the top of page 85, I don't get why this gives the ability to change the List...